Institute-of-Information-Management-HSG/Project_Uni-App/site/HSG/app/modules/library/README.markdown

-﻿# Project Mobile Uni-App: Old Library Module (not in use)
+# Project Mobile Uni-App: (Inactive) Library Module

-This is the outdated library module used at http://www.app.unisg.ch it includes:
+This is an outdated version of the library module.
+It includes:
 * parsing general information from a website

+The currently used library module is stored at /bib.

 # Credits